-16.2.3.1 Changes Prior to Receipt of License to Possess and Use
+16.2.3.1 Changes Prior to Receipt of License to Possess and Use approval of an LA revision is required prior to implementation.
+Responsibility for maintaining and updating the LA belongs to the Licensing Manager.

-An initial screening of QL-1 documents is performed for consistency with the LA at document issuance.
+An initial screening of IROFS related documents is performed for consistency with the LA at document issuance.
 Changes to key LA basis documents (proceduralized list of documents) are evaluated before the change is implemented in accordance with the project procedure that maintains the project licensing basis.
-The evaluation of the change determines whether NRC approval of an
+The evaluation of the change determines whether NRC